 the dose will be increased to 400 mg (four 100 mg tablets) once a day for 7 days.

-When you are receiving Venclyxto therapy alone, you will stay on the 400 mg daily dose, which is the standard dose, for as long as necessary.
+When you are receiving Venclyxto therapy in combination with acalabrutinib, obinutuzumab or ibrutinib, you will receive the 400 mg daily dose, which is the standard dose, for approximately 10 months.

 When you are receiving Venclyxto therapy in combination with rituximab, you will receive the 400 mg daily dose for 24 months.

-When you are receiving Venclyxto therapy in combination with obinutuzumab, you will receive the 400 mg daily dose for approximately 10 months.
+When you are receiving Venclyxto therapy alone, you will stay on the 400 mg daily dose for as long as necessary.

 Your dose may need to be adjusted for side effects.
 Your doctor will advise what your dose should be.